 "These headphones have great sound quality, the design and style are cool, and the ear-hook style is comfortable and secure," says Shayra Brown, CPT, a personal trainer at Blink Fitness in New York City.
 "When not in use, the pair sits comfortably around my neck and hooks together in front, so I'm never worried about them falling off and losing them."

-7. Best On-Ear Running Headphones: Adidas RPT-01 On-Ear Wireless Headphones
+6. Best On-Ear: Adidas RPT-01 On-Ear Wireless Headphones

 The durable fabric that encases the headband on these headphones offers extra grip against your head, so they won't slip off as easily as other over-the-ear options.
 The best part is that the fabric is also removable for an easy wash.

-Sweat- and waterproof, these headphones sit comfortably on your head while you pound pavement — and may even keep your ears warm during your cold-weather runs.
+Sweat- and waterproof, these headphones sit comfortably on your head while you pound pavement — and can even keep your ears warm during cold-weather runs.

-8. Best Running Headphones with a Heart Rate Monitor: Jabra Elite Sport Wireless Earbuds
+7. Best With Heart Rate Monitor: Jabra Elite Sport Wireless Earbuds

-Among the best wireless running headphones, these earbuds hold 13.5 hours of battery, and they are compatible with iOS and Android devices.
+Among the best wireless running headphones, these earbuds hold 13.5 hours of battery, and they're compatible with iOS and Android devices.
 You can also accept calls on them while you're logging miles.

 "No matter how sweaty you get, these headphones manage to stay in place," Tamir says.
 "And they're waterproof, too, so you won't have to worry about them getting damaged by sweat or rain."